Georgia Partnership for TeleHealth, Inc.

 Peachy visits an elementary school in Ware County, Ga.

 Georgia Partnership for TeleHealth (GPT) is using telemedicine to address poor health and the lack of high-quality healthcare in 91 of the state’s counties designated as having persistent poverty.
-Its BTOP-funded project, TeleConnect Georgia for Better Health, is connecting its 64 additional healthcare sites statewide to its existing network of 250 locations, such as hospitals, clinics, nursing homes, public health departments, and physicians’ offices.
+Its BTOP-funded project, TeleConnect Georgia for Better Health, connected 64 additional healthcare sites statewide to its existing open access telehealth network.
+It also provided free access to videoconferencing and telemedicine equipment for more than 200 medical facilities, including hospitals, clinics, nursing homes, and public health departments.

-TeleConnect Georgia has also initiated a variety of outreach and awareness-building activities to demonstrate how state residents will benefit from this new network.
-For example, the program offers free online education to rural Georgia physician office employees.
-The courses cover areas such as health information technology, computer skills, and physician practice education.
-In December 2011, more than 300 students were registered in the project’s online training center and over 100 individuals attended related webinars.
+GPT initiated a variety of outreach and awareness-building activities to demonstrate how state residents will benefit from this new network.
+For example, the program offered free online education to rural Georgia physician office employees.
+The courses covered areas such as health information technology, computer skills, and physician practice education.

 Additionally, TeleConnect Georgia created Peachy, a mascot to help raise awareness about this new broadband network among young students and their families.
-During school visits, Peachy teaches kids how to log on to the teleconnectga.com website to play games that promote healthy choices and habits.
-Students also receive goodie bags from Peachy, including materials for parents, which refer them to the website for more information about broadband.
-As of December 2011, Peachy made visits to four school systems, including more than a dozen elementary schools and approximately 5,000 first graders.
+During school visits, Peachy taught kids how to log on to the teleconnectga.com website to play games that promote healthy choices and habits.
+Approximately 4,900 people participated in BTOP-funded training classes.

-The state residents who are benefiting the most from access to this telehealth network are those who would not otherwise have access to, or would have to drive hours to see, a specialist.
-TeleConnect Georgia’s new network is helping patients gain better access to specialty care services, reducing the number of acute care cases and keeping patients out of emergency rooms and hospitals.
+The state residents who benefitted the most from access to this telehealth network were those who would not otherwise have had access to, or would have had to drive hours to see, a specialist.
+TeleConnect Georgia’s new network helped patients gain better access to specialty care services, reducing the number of acute care cases and keeping patients out of emergency rooms and hospitals.

 Reports and Documents